openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/detection.rst

                       --save-performance ../outputs/performance.json

-3. The output of ``../outputs/performance.json`` consists of dict with target metric name and its value.
+3. The output of ``../outputs/performance.json`` consists of a dict with target metric name and its value.

 .. code-block::

   {"f-measure": 0.5487693710118504}

 4. ``Optional`` Additionally, we can tune evaluation parameters such as confidence threshold via the command line.
-Read more about template-specific parameters for validation in quick start [#TODO link].
+Learn more about template-specific parameters using ``otx eval params --help``.

 For example, if there are too many False-Positive predictions (there we have a prediction, but don't have annotated object for it), we can suppress its number by increasing the confidence threshold as it is shown below.